Martin-Bohring/fixieSpec/Samples/README.md

 The following use cases are used as an example:

 ### Voice Phone calls ###
-- Taking a voice phone call in headphone mode (using the builtin headset)
+- Answer a voice phone call in headphone mode (using the builtin headset)
 - Making a voice phone call in headphone mode
 - Rejecting a voice phone call
-- Taking a voice phone call in speaker phone mode (using the builtin speaker and microphone)
+- Answer a voice phone call in speaker phone mode (using the builtin speaker and microphone)
 - Making a voice phone call in speaker phone mode
 - Making a voice phone call that is rejected by the callee.